 Your doctor or pharmacist may already be aware of any possible drug interactions and may be monitoring you for them.
 Do not start, stop, or change the dosage of any medicine before checking with them first.

 This drug should not be used with the following medications because very serious, possibly fatal interactions may occur:

 - There are no drugs listed with an absolute contraindication to nicotine.

 Before using this medication, tell your doctor or pharmacist of all prescription and non-prescription/herbal products you may use, especially of:

 This information does not contain all possible interactions.
 Therefore, before using nicotine, tell your doctor or pharmacist of all the products you use.

 Symptoms of nicotine overdose include feeling sick (nausea), excess saliva in your mouth, pain in your abdomen, diarrhoea, sweating, headache, dizziness, hearing disturbances or weakness.
 If you get any of these effects or a child under 12 years accidentally swallows, chews or sucks nicotine medication or handles a nicotine patch then contact your doctor or the casualty department of your local hospital immediately.

 Nicotine can be very dangerous and sometimes fatal if used or swallowed by small children.

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of nicotine or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of nicotine or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.